NSG service tags for Azure HDInsight

 From the Source service tag drop-down list, select HDInsight.

-This tag contains the IP addresses of health and management services for all of the regions where HDInsight is available, and will ensure that your cluster can communicate with the necessary health and management services no matter where it's created.
+This tag contains the IP addresses of health and management services for all regions where HDInsight is available.
+The tag will ensure that your cluster can communicate with the necessary health and management services no matter where it's created.

 Use regional HDInsight service tags

-If option one won't work because you need more restrictive permissions, then you can allow only the service tags applicable for your region.
-The applicable service tags may be one, two, or three service tags, depending on the region where your cluster is created.
+If the global tag option won't work because you need more restrictive permissions, you can allow only the service tags applicable for your region.
+There may be multiple service tags, depending on the region where your cluster is created.

-To find out which service tags to add for your region, read the following sections of the document.
+To find out which service tags to add for your region, read the following sections of the article.

 Use a single regional service tag

-If you prefer service tag option two, and your cluster is located in one of the regions listed in this table, then you only need to add a single regional service tag to your network security group.
+If your cluster is located in a region listed in this table, you only need to add a single regional service tag to your NSG.

 |China||China East 2||HDInsight.ChinaEast2|